Carlos Barbosa-Lima: Professional life

 Barbosa-Lima later recorded for the Zoho music record label and released five recordings under this label and the direction of Barbosa-Lima's recordings as well as his concert programing have a definite Latin American concept.
 In April 2010 Barbosa-Lima celebrated the release of his fiftieth recording release, Merengue (Zoho Music, CD 200911) at Weill Recital Hall at Carnegie Hall.
 His last album “Delicado,” was released in 2019 and was a tribute to Brazilian music made with Del Casale and others.

 Personal life and death

 Barbosa-Lima died from a heart attack in Paraty on 23 February 2022, at the age of 77.

 Recordings

 Carlos Barbosa-Lima's style integrates classical, Latin, and jazz.
 His discography extends over forty releases and over fifty years.

-Due to his first recording (age 13) having been made in 1958, when the recording industry had not yet gone digital, the initial recordings were all on analog media, primarily 45rpm, 78 rpm, and LP disks, along with cassette tapes.
+Due to his first recording (age 13) having been made in 1958, when the recording industry had not yet gone digital, the initial recordings were all on analog media, primarily 45 rpm, 78 rpm, and LP disks, along with cassette tapes.
 A long-term relationship with Concord Records developed in 1982, and it began on analog media, taking the recording process into the digital age with CDs.

 When Concord changed its focus, Barbosa-Lima developed a new partnership with the New York-based Zoho label in 2001 beginning with his recording Frenesi (Zoho 200408).